 In 2000, Dr. Tyszkowski started his own private practice in Providence, Rhode Island.
 He became one of the first Chiropractic Physicians to be named a clinical staff member of Women and Infants Hospital, a Brown University Affiliate.
 In 2003, he co-founded the free chiropractic clinic for uninsured, low income women at the Women's Primary Care Center at Women & Infants' Hospital and has lectured throughout the hospital system on pregnancy related back pain.

-Over the past ten years, he has written book chapters on Spinal Care, has been published in several peer-reviewed journals and has had his opinions published in the New England Journal of Medicine.
-He is a recognized expert on Functional Training, and has been interviewed on television, in magazines, on the radio and on the internet.
+Over the past 20 years, he has written book chapters on Spinal Care, has been published in several peer-reviewed journals and has had his opinions published in the New England Journal of Medicine.
+He recently wrote five chapters for the medical textbook 'Obesity and Inflammation' which is currently in press from the publisher, Elsevier.
+He is a recognized expert on Functional Training and Nutrition, and has been interviewed on television, in magazines, on the radio and on the internet.

 Dr. Ron avidly trains with kettlebells and is a blackbelt in Okinawan Karate.
 He currently resides in Warwick, Rhode Island with his wife, children and a crazy dog named Fergus.